There are no current consultations.

 Implementation of the 2015 Act

-We do not expect the majority of the Act to be commenced before Autumn 2016 and we will ensure that further details and dates relating to implementation of the Act, including consultations on secondary legislation and information on when individual provisions come into force, are communicated widely and as far in advance as possible.
+The majority of the Act is likely to be commenced in early summer 2017.
+Further details and dates relating to implementation of the Act, including consultations on secondary legislation and information on individual provisions coming into force, will be communicated widely and as far in advance as possible.
 That includes through this section of the Scottish Government website.